aexol-studio/deenruv/docs/docs/guides/developer-guide/migrating-from-v1/index.md

 ---
-title: "Migrating from v1"
+title: 'Migrating from v1'
 weight: 2
 sidebar_position: 1
 ---

-# Migrating from Vendure 1 to 2
+# Migrating from Deenruv 1 to 2

-This section contains guides for migrating from Vendure v1 to v2.
+This section contains guides for migrating from Deenruv v1 to v2.

 There are a number of breaking changes between the two versions, which are due to a few major factors: